Omineca Mining and Metals (CVE:OMM) Trading 50% Higher – Here’s What Happened

-Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report) shares were up 50% during mid-day trading on Saturday .
+Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report) shares shot up 50% during trading on Friday .
 The stock traded as high as C$0.08 and last traded at C$0.08.
-Approximately 1,211,166 shares traded hands during mid-day trading, an increase of 726% from the average daily volume of 146,563 shares.
+1,211,166 shares traded hands during mid-day trading, an increase of 729% from the average session volume of 146,125 shares.
 The stock had previously closed at C$0.05.

 Omineca Mining and Metals Ltd., a junior resource company, explores for and develops mineral resources in Canada.
 Its flagship project is the Wingdam gold project covering an area of 50,000 hectares located in the prolific Barkerville gold camp in central British Columbia.
 The company holds interest in the Fraser Canyon project and Mouse Mountain Project located in British Columbia.